Saudi-led intervention in the Yemeni civil war: International

 The Arab League, United States, Turkey, OIC and Hamas voiced support for the intervention, but the European Union, Russia and the United Nations criticised it.
 The United Kingdom, and France supported the intervention, and along with Canada have supplied the Saudi military with equipment.

-Iran condemned intervention as "US-backed aggression".
+Iran condemned the intervention as "US-backed aggression".
 Iran's U.N.
 Ambassador Gholamali Khoshroo said, "those who violate international law, including international humanitarian law, should be held accountable for their acts and there should be no room for impunity."
 Iraqi Prime Minister Haidar al-Abadi expressed the Iraqi government's opposition to the intervention: "This (Yemen war) can engulf the whole region in another conflict.
 We don't need another sectarian war in the region."
 The Hezbollah secretary general criticized Saudi Arabia and its allies, saying "all invaders end up being defeated".

 The Chinese foreign ministry expressed in January 2016 its support for the intervention and the Hadi government, while stressing its desire for a resumption of stability in Yemen.

 Somalia's government blamed the Saudi-led coalition for the killing of at least 42 Somali refugees off the Yemeni coast.
 Somali Prime Minister Hassan Ali Khaire called the attack on a boat carrying refugees "atrocious" and "appalling".

 Protesters against the US-backed Saudi-led war on Yemen were led away and handcuffed by New York police outside the US mission to the UN on 11 December 2017.

-Asian countries including China, India, Malaysia and Pakistan, moved within days to evacuate their citizens from Yemen.
+Asian countries, including China, India, Malaysia and Pakistan, moved within days to evacuate their citizens from Yemen.

 On 4 April, the ICRC called for a 24-hour humanitarian ceasefire after the coalition blocked three aid shipments to Yemen.
 Russia also called for "humanitarian pauses" in the coalition bombing campaign, bringing the idea before the United Nations Security Council in a 4 April emergency meeting.
 Saudi Arabia's UN ambassador raised questions over whether humanitarian pauses are the best way of delivering humanitarian assistance.
 On 7 April, China renewed calls for an immediate ceasefire.

 On 10 April, the Pakistani Parliament declined a Saudi Arabian request to join the coalition.
 The Parliament clarified the wish to maintain a neutral diplomatic stance.

-On 16 April a group of US and UK-based Yemen scholars wrote an open letter, stating that the operation was illegal under international law and calling for the UN to enforce an immediate ceasefire.
+On 16 April, a group of U.S. and UK-based Yemen scholars wrote an open letter stating that the operation was illegal under international law and calling for the UN to enforce an immediate ceasefire.

-On 19 April, international aid agency Oxfam condemned SA over airstrikes it said hit one of its warehouses containing humanitarian supplies in Saada.
+On 19 April, international aid agency Oxfam condemned Saudi Arabia over airstrikes it said hit one of its warehouses containing humanitarian supplies in Saada.

 Aid groups came out against the air campaign: Amnesty International said some of the coalition's airstrikes "appear to have failed to take necessary precautions to minimize harm to civilians and damage to civilian objects".
 Reporters without Borders condemned a strike in Sanaa on 20 April that caused the deaths of four employees of Al-Yemen Al-Youm TV and injured ten others; it also condemned attacks on journalists by pro-Houthi forces.